-- Filling in a hole in the jawbone after a tooth or implant is removed called bone replacement grafting for ridge preservation. - ➤ Bone grafts of any kind to the upper or lower jaws unless they are needed to treat periodontal (gum) disease. - > Tooth transplants re-implanting or relocating a tooth in the jaw. - ➤ Generate osseous filling placing materials in a hole in the jawbone to regrow bone after a tooth or implant is removed.
+- Filling in a hole in the jawbone after a tooth or implant is removed called bone replacement grafting for ridge preservation. - Bone grafts of any kind to the upper or lower jaws unless they are needed to treat periodontal (gum) disease. - > Tooth transplants re-implanting or relocating a tooth in the jaw. - Generate osseous filling placing materials in a hole in the jawbone to regrow bone after a tooth or implant is removed.

-Pediatric Periodontics Covered at 70%
+Pediatric Periodontics

 Periodontics is the part of dentistry that deals with the structures surrounding and supporting the teeth.
 In other words, it means things as simple as removing plaque from your teeth or as complicated as surgical gum treatments.
-We pay 70 percent of the allowable expense for these services after you pay your deductible.
+We pay 70 percent of the allowable expense for these services after you pay your Deductible.

-- > Surgical and nonsurgical treatment of tissues supporting the teeth, for example osseous surgery including flap entry and closure or mucogingivoplastic surgery.
+- Surgical and nonsurgical treatment of tissues supporting the teeth, for example osseous surgery including flap entry and closure or mucogingivoplastic surgery.

-- Complex periodontal procedures covered once per each section of your child's mouth (quadrants) - every three years.
+- Complex periodontal procedures covered once per each section of your child's mouth (Quadrants) every three years.

 - > Full mouth debridement

-- Removing plaque and tartar.
+- Removing heavy plaque and tartar that interferes with the Dentist's ability to complete an exam.

 - Covered once every three years.

-- Gingivectomy
+- > Gingivectomy

 - Surgically removing gum tissue.

-- Covered once per quadrant every three years.
+- Covered once per Quadrant every three years.

-- Gingivoplasty
+- ➢ Gingivoplasty

 - Surgically reshaping gums.

-- Covered once per quadrant every three years.
+- Covered once per Quadrant every three years.

 - Nonsurgical periodontal scaling and root planing

 - Covered for children 13 years old and older.

 - Covered only when x-rays show bone loss.

-- Covered once per quadrant every two years.
+- Covered once per Quadrant every two years.

-- Limited occlusal adjustments
+Limited occlusal adjustments

-- Fixing how teeth bite together.

-- Eight teeth or fewer.
+- Fixing how teeth bite together. - Eight teeth or fewer.

-Pediatric Endodontics Covered at 70%
+Pediatric Endodontics

 Endodontic services focus on the insides of teeth.
 These services work to save damaged or decayed teeth by repairing or replacing the soft inner tissue, called the pulp.
 Endodontics also help maintain the health of the roots of your teeth and the "canals" they run through.
-We pay 70 percent of the allowable expense for these services after you pay your deductible.
+We pay 70 percent of the allowable expense for these services after you pay your Deductible.

-- > Procedures for pulpal and root canal treatment
+Procedures for pulpal and root canal treatment

-- For anterior, bicuspid and molar teeth (except wisdom teeth).

-- > Pulp exposure treatment

-- > Therapeutic pulpotomy

-- For primary (baby) and permanent (adult) teeth.

-- > Pulpal debridement

-- For primary (baby) and permanent (adult) teeth.
+- For anterior, bicuspid, and molar teeth (except wisdom teeth). - > Pulp exposure treatment - > Therapeutic pulpotomy - For Primary (baby) and Permanent (adult) Teeth. - Pulpal debridement - For Primary (baby) and Permanent (adult) Teeth.

-- Apicoectomy and retrograde filling
+Apicoectomy and retrograde filling

-- For anterior (front) teeth.
+• For anterior (front) teeth.

-- Apexification
+Apexification

-- For apical closures of anterior permanent teeth.

-- Procedures to prepare canal

-- Removal of post, pin, old root canal filling material.

-- > Treatment with resorbable material

-- Covered if the entire root is present at treatment.
+- For apical closures of anterior Permanent (adult) Teeth. - Procedures to prepare canal - Removal of post, pin, old root canal filling material. - > Treatment with resorbable material - Covered if the entire root is present at treatment.

-- Direct pulp capping
+Direct pulp capping

-- Covered as part of a restoration, not covered as a separate treatment.
+• Covered as part of a restoration, not covered as a separate treatment.